 But then, so did Dick.
-In response to a 1969 questionnaire, Dick described SF’s greatest weakness as “its inability to explore the subtle, intricate relationships that exist between the sexes,” adding that as a result it “remains pre-adult, and therefore appeals—more or less—to pre-adults.”
+In response to a 1969 “questionnaire for professional science fiction writers and editors,” Dick described SF’s greatest weakness as “its inability to explore the subtle, intricate relationships that exist between the sexes,” adding that as a result it “remains pre-adult, and therefore appeals—more or less—to pre-adults.”
 The male-female relationships in Dick’s work tend to be more dysfunctional than romantic, but the idea of Woo interpreting Dick through Hitchcock makes sense: These are three genre artists who’ve transcended their category.
 Certainly if Hitch had tackled science fiction, his trademark combination of paranoia and suspense would have fit Dick perfectly.

 Philip K. Dick appeals to Woo, and to studio execs as well, because the humans take precedence over the science fiction elements of his stories—the robots, the gizmos, the spaceships that transport you to Mars.
 The ideas are a bonus, though in “Paycheck” and other early pulp-fiction stories, they’re not always well developed.
 “One thing he didn’t go into,” observes Dean Georgaris, who wrote the Paycheck screenplay, “is what kind of person would agree to have a large portion of his memory erased.
 For me, that was the key that opened the door to the movie.
 It’s about what’s important in life—is it the great moments, or the little things that add up?”
 But the big question Dick only hinted at was what people would do if they had the machine Jennings built before his mind was wiped—a machine whose nature only gradually becomes apparent in the movie.
 “Would we become addicted to it, like we’ve become addicted to TV?”
 Georgaris wonders.
 Movies like The Terminator and The Matrix are about machines that attack humans.
 The more likely scenario, Georgaris thinks, is that humans will submit voluntarily.